More than a feel-good story: How former walk-on Callie Lind became a prolific shooter for UW women’s basketball

 “There’s not too many girls that once their high school careers are over and they step foot on a college campus if they’re not on a team or just going to go play pickup.
 She’s like a hoop junkie … and I just was attracted to that.”

-Wynn gave Lind a spot on the practice squad and after 3-4 practices there was an opening on the roster due to a rash of injuries, which prompted a promotion to join the team as a walk-on on Nov.
+Wynn gave Lind a spot on the practice squad and after three or four practices there was an opening on the roster due to a rash of injuries, which prompted a promotion to join the team as a walk-on on Nov.
 20, 2019.

 “Of course, I said yes,” Lind said.
 “I didn’t expect much except obviously to help with practice and just work hard.